KeenMate/db-gen/readme.md

 ## Configuration

-All configuration is stored in file specified with `--config` flag or in `./db-gen.json` Enable verbose logging with `--verbose` flag (can)
+All configuration is stored in file specified with `--config` flag.
+If `--config` flag is not set it will try following default locations
+- `./db-gen.json`
+- `./db-gen/db-gen.json`
+- `./db-gen/config.json`

+Enable verbose logging with `--verbose` flag

 ### Configuration overview